prjemian/cmd_response/cmd_response.rst

 Sets the PWM-enabled digital output *pin* specified in the first argument to the *value* specified in the second argument.
 If the syntax is correct and the value is within range, returns ``Ok``.
 The pin must first be configured for output by calling ``!pin pin 1``.

-.. note:: pin number is not checked
+The pin number is checked for PWM hardware-support by a call to the ``digitalPinHasPWM(pin)`` macro (which is defined by the Arduino SDK for each supported board type in <Arduino>/hardware/arduino/variants/*/pins_arduino.h).

 !pin command
 ----------------